§ 1 Council bodies

 § 39 Meeting papers

 Notice of a meeting must be issued one month in advance.
-The agenda and accompanying material must reach the members and anybody else affected one week before the date of the meeting.
+The agenda and accompanying material must be available to all involved two weeks before the meeting.

 § 40 Deputations